 TypEtALk:Handwriting Fonts with Something to Say

-The original 2005 site was built in Flash.
-A demo with OpenType support is in the works.
-Stay tuned.
+An updated demo with OpenType support is in the works.
 For now, here are a few articles written about the project: